FIS Freestyle Ski and Snowboarding World Championships 2019 – Men's snowboard slopestyle

 The Men's snowboard slopestyle competition at the FIS Freestyle Ski and Snowboarding World Championships 2019 was held on February 9 and 10, 2019.

 The final was cancelled due to weather conditions and the qualification results were used to determine the final ranking.

 Qualification

-The qualification was started on February 9, at 09:00.
-The three best snowboarders from each heat qualified to the final and the next five best snowboarders of each heat qualified for the semifinal.
+The qualifying rounds started on February 9, at 09:00.
+The three best snowboarders from each heat qualified for the final and the next five best snowboarders of each heat qualified for the semifinal.